-10We are in this context grateful to Ole L. Frantzen (military historian and former director of the The Royal Danish Arsenal Museum), Kjeld Galster (military historian and former career soldier), Karsten Skjold Petersen (director of The Royal Danish Arsenal Museum), Simon Papousek (head of the Danish Defence Library), and Brian Krøjgaard (Warrant Sergeant at the R&D Armour branch, Danish Army Combat & Fire Support Center).
-We have also benefited from scholarly works on the history of military technology include Dupuy (1990), O'Connell (1990), Zarzecki (2002), Carman (1955), Manucy (1994), and McNeill (2013).
+10We are grateful to Ole L. Frantzen (military historian and former director of the The Royal Danish Arsenal Museum), Kjeld Galster (military historian and former career soldier), Karsten Skjold Petersen (director of The Royal Danish Arsenal Museum), Simon Papousek (head of the Danish Defence Library), and Brian Krøjgaard (Warrant Sergeant at the R&D Armour branch, Danish Army Combat & Fire Support Center).
+We have also benefited from scholarly works on the history of military technology, including Dupuy (1990), O'Connell (1990), Zarzecki (2002), Carman (1955), Manucy (1994), and McNeill (2013).

-11Some of the experts additionally mentioned smokeless gunpowder and innovations in artillery munitions (shrapnel shells and shells exploding on impact) being important, while warning us that data would be hard to find (something we can confirm).
+11Some of the experts also mentioned smokeless gunpowder and innovations in artillery munitions (shrapnel shells and shells exploding on impact) as being important, while warning us that data would be hard to find (something we can confirm).
 We consequently decided to exclude them.
 The innovations in artillery shells are in any case closely linked to rifled artillery, a technology included in the data.

-detection systems, and so on.
-Due to international rivalries, and general technological progress, such improvements emerged roughly at the same time in the new models from different arms producers, leading to the widely used classification of tanks, fighters, and combat helicopters into generations.
+such improvements emerged roughly at the same time in the new models from different arms producers, leading to the widely used classification of tanks, fighters, and combat helicopters into generations.
 While different classification schemes exist, they only differ in minor details.
 We rely on the classification scheme in Zarzecki (2002).

 It is only natural that technologies become bundled over time.
-As Liebowitz and Margolis (2012, 84) write: "what passes for two goods at one moment in time may be understood as a single good not many years later."12 That is to say, even if the differences between two arms technologies were more limited for the earlier varieties in our data and more numerous for the later varieties, this reflects the technological context in which the arms were invented.
+As Liebowitz and Margolis (2012, 84) write: "what passes for two goods at one moment in time may be understood as a single good not many years later."
+That is to say, even if the differences between two arms technologies were more limited for the earlier varieties in our data and more numerous for the later varieties, this reflects the technological context in which the arms were invented.
 The percussion lock musket constituted a substantial advantage on the battle field compared to the flint lock even if the actual change to the rifle hardware was limited compared to the difference between two generations of main battle tanks.